 What is a school official (as defined by the Student Handbook)?

-a. a person employed by Lebanon Valley College in an administrative, supervisory, academic, research, or support staff position (including law enforcement and health staff personnel
+a. a person employed by Lebanon Valley College in an administrative, supervisory, academic, research, support staff position or student assistant position;

-c. a person or company employed by or under contract to Lebanon Valley College to perform a special task, such as an attorney or auditor or collection agency
+c. a person employed by, or under contract to, LVC to perform a special task, such as an attorney or auditor;

 What is “legitimate educational interest (as defined by the Student Handbook)?”

 A school official has a legitimate educational interest if the official is:

 a. performing a task that is specified in their position description or by a contract agreement